 - Add in the vanilla, and pour in the sauce from the pan.
 Mix to incorporate the chocolate sauce and flour - you will have a crumbly, thick looking mix.

 - Add in the milk in a steady stream until you’ve a gooey mixture.

 - Scrap the mixture into the greased cake tin and pop the Biscoff on top of the mixture.
-Create swirls with a spoon and then and cook for 30 minutes
+Create swirls with a spoon and then cook for 30 minutes.

 - The middle of the brownie will sink when it comes out – that’s just fine.
 Cool in the tin, on a wire rack.